High performance, runtime registry

 Configurable content rules

-You can control content evolution in Apicurio Registry (adding and updating artifact content) by enabling content rules, such as rules for validity and compatibility.
+You can control content evolution in Apicurio Registry by enabling content rules for validity, compatibility, and integrity.

 Multiple storage options

-You can configure Apicurio Registry to store data in various backend storage systems depending on the use case, such as Kafka, PostgreSQL, or Microsoft SQL Server.
+You can configure Apicurio Registry to store data in backend storage systems depending on the use case.
+Storage options include Apache Kafka, PostgreSQL, or Microsoft SQL Server.